Harshi-max/Fleska/README.md

 # ✅ Assignment Coverage

-This project fully implements the required functionality from the **Engineering Internship Take-Home Assignment** and extends it into a production-ready **Restaurant Management System** with advanced management, analytics, AI, and payment capabilities.
+This project fully implements the required functionality from the **Engineering Internship Take-Home Assignment** and extends it into a production-ready **Restaurant Management System** with advanced management, analytics, AI, and operational capabilities.

 ---